 If the restaurant doesn’t have an assortment of cushions on hand, suggest it.

 - An obvious one.
 Check regularly to ensure patrons have everything they need and even better, anticipate needs.
 For example, fill up a water glass before it’s empty.
 See a dropped utensil?
 Rush and present a replacement.

 - Smile and be friendly, no matter how you may be feeling.

 - Drape the napkin on their lap when seating patrons.

 - If a child is present, offer some paper/crayons to keep them occupied.

 If the restaurant doesn’t have paper/crayons, perhaps suggest it?

-- Perhaps build a bit of a relationship with the patron, showing care beyond a server/customer relationship.
+- Maybe build the relationship with the patrons, showing care beyond a server/customer relationship.
 This can be tricky as the customer must be correctly assessed.
 Some may not welcome this, preferring privacy.
-A good example is how Dante built his successful business, using this personal connection.
+A good example is how Dante built his successful business by nurturing personal connections.
 (See this post: The Ingredient of Distinction).

 Good is what customers expect, GREAT… is what will make you stand out.